 Moreover, many SaaS document collaboration solutions have intuitive APIs that can extend the core SaaS collaboration platform.
 With these APIs, LIBOR portals can be built to provide intuitive status dashboards that can also serve as a hub for exchanging documents with customers, external counsel, and regulators.

 SaaS collaboration APIs can also integrate machine learning into the LIBOR transition process.
 Scanning large volumes of legacy contracts to quickly surface only the important information.

 The dark forest of LIBOR transition between 2019 and 2021 looms ahead for banks.
 As two roads diverge, leading banks are finding that taking the road less traveled “has made all the difference.”

 Article title and "Two roads diverge in a yellow wood" from Robert Frost's "The Road Not Taken"

-Dominic Brown is a Field CTO at Intralinks in Waltham, MA.
+Dominic Brown is a field technology head at Intralinks in Waltham, MA.
 Dominic employs his 15 years of compliance and IT experience, along with Intralinks’ unique technology, to help organizations address challenges with sharing, distributing, and collecting highly confidential data.
 Dominic helps organizations understand and change internal procedures to deploy technology solutions that dramatically reduce the risk and expense associated with secure data exchanges.
 He has spent his career working with the Fortune 1,000 and North America’s largest government agencies.